kostal-solar/build_environment/README.md

 If you want/need to build without internet connection follow these steps:
-- Download the prefetched packages from ``https://documents.kostal.com/Source%20Code/PLENTICORE_G3/yocto_downloads.tar.xz``
+- Download the prefetched packages (for latest release) from ``https://documents.kostal.com/Source%20Code/PLENTICORE_G3/yocto_downloads.tar.xz``
 - unpack this file in your "build/work/" folder use ``xz -d yocto_downloads.tar.xz`` and ``tar -xvf ../yocto_downloads.tar``
 - doublecheck you should have "build/work/yocto_downloads/" which has various *.tar.gz packages
 - now comment out following line in "doc/project.yml" ``#BB_NO_NETWORK = "1"`` to ``BB_NO_NETWORK = "1"``